 Is There a Recovery Period after Getting Dentures?

-There is a recovery period after having screws implanted into the upper and lower jaws, but after the dentist inserts any type of dentures, there is no standard recovery period.
+There is a recovery period after having screws implanted into the upper and lower jaws. but, after the dentist inserts any type of dentures, there is no standard recovery period.
 There is an adjustment period to the new teeth, and it may be difficult to speak and chew food initially.

 There may also be some associated soreness, which should resolve with regular wear.
 Each treatment and dental case may differ, and the dentist can provide more relevant suggestions to patients based on their individual cases.